Series of roundabouts in Gonzales could cost $29M

 The idea to place roundabouts near the outlet mall was proposed years ago.
 In 2021, Barney Arceneaux, the mayor of Gonzales, told WBRZ traffic on the city's main thoroughfare had become "horrendous."

 He said roundabouts have been shown to improve the flow of traffic in such situations.
+People in Gonzales hope that this project would help relieve the stress of their daily drive.

+“All the plant traffic flow we have, especially getting-off time at four o’clock, it’s heavy, and it’s getting worse and worse, I will admit,” said Chelsea Teague, the director of catering at Don's Seafood.

+“During Christmas season, it’s going to take you an hour to go two miles right here by 30 and the interstate,” said resident Craig Hill.

 In addition to the shopping complex, the area is home to numerous hotels and restaurants.